 If you do not have good soil for them, try adding these things:

-Perlite – This substance seems very similar to styrofoam, but it’s actually volcanic glass.
+This substance seems very similar to Styrofoam, but it’s actually volcanic glass.
 This material will help to keep soil well aerated, allowing moisture and nutrients to reach the roots better.

-Compost or fertilizer – Fortunately, polka dot begonias don’t require a lot of fertilizer, but mixing in a small amount with the soil will be helpful in keeping the plants healthy.
+Fortunately, Polka Dot Begonias don’t require a lot of fertilizer, but mixing in a small amount with the soil will be helpful in keeping the plants healthy.

 3. Water Needs

-Pruning your polka dot begonia will cause it to grow fuller and bushier.
-Typically, any place you prune a begonia will cause it to grow new stems within a few weeks.
+Pruning your Polka Dot Begonias will cause it to grow fuller and bushier.
+Typically, any place you prune a Begonia will cause it to grow new stems within a few weeks.

 Pruning to encourage growth should occur during the spring and summer.
 By pinching off a stem, the plant will be encouraged to grow by spouting several new stems where the old one grew.